muditg317/Bokay/devlogs/009 - Lexer Development.md

 - Lexers can remove comments
 - Lexers can/should? parse the strings
 - Using regex is a common practice for lexers
+### Capturing stdout and stderr
+- Both outputs can be captured by using a tempfile.
+  - Direct the command's stderr to file.
+Then read that file. stdout is already captured via pipe.
+  - `cmd` --> `cmd 2> tmpstderr.txt`

 ## Log
 - Update some regex values